angrybacon/doomsday-wiki/markdown/articles/2022/02/10/axion-mega-report.md

 also provided us with delicious decklists and metagame data) and of course playing!
 It was great to see people just having fun, jamming some cards and enjoying themselves.
-There were only two drops from players in round 4 but other than that, everyone played the entire swiss which goes to show just how much people just wanted to play!
+There were only two drops from players in round 4 but other than that, everyone played the entire Swiss which goes to show just how much people just wanted to play!

 The event was 32 players.
-5 round swiss with a cut to top 4.
+5 round Swiss with a cut to top 4.
 There were also two _bonus top 4s_ for 5th to 8th place and 9th to 12th place respectively.
 The entire top 4 prized and the winners of the bonus top 4s also won some goodies.
 First place was a Revised Underground Sea, second a Revised Taiga and various